Australia fires: RSAF Chinooks to bring relief supplies, help with evacuation

 READ: SAF working with Australia to identify support options over bushfires: Australian PM

-The Chinooks took off from Oakey, Australia with 42 Singapore Armed Forces (SAF) soldiers bound for the Royal Australian Air Force base in East Sale, Victoria, said Singapore Defence Minister Dr Ng Eng Hen on Tuesday (Jan 7).
+The Chinooks took off from Oakey, Australia with 42 Singapore Armed Forces (SAF) soldiers bound for the Royal Australian Air Force base in East Sale, Victoria, said Singapore Defence Minister Dr Ng Eng Hen in a Facebook post on Tuesday (Jan 7).

 Singapore soldiers will work alongside the Australian Defence Force to help with relief efforts, Dr Ng added.